stephenbyrne99/solidly/readme.md

 function swap(uint amount0Out, uint amount1Out, address to, bytes calldata data) external
 ```

-Functions should not be referenced directly, should be interacted with via the StableV1Router
+Functions should not be referenced directly, should be interacted with via the BaseV1Router

-### StableV1Factory
+### BaseV1Factory

-Stable V1 factory allows for the creation of `pools` via ```function createPair(address tokenA, address tokenB) external returns (address pair)```
+Base V1 factory allows for the creation of `pools` via ```function createPair(address tokenA, address tokenB, bool stable) external returns (address pair)```

 Anyone can create a pool permissionlessly.

-### StableV1Router
+### BaseV1Router

-Stable V1 router is a wrapper contract and the default entry point into Stable V1 pools.
+Base V1 router is a wrapper contract and the default entry point into Stable V1 pools.

 ```
 function addLiquidity(